mwherman2000/neo-windocs/windocs/quickstart-csharp/02-downloadneodevtoolsrc.md

 TODO - Why

-## Download and unpack NEO development tool sources
+## Download and unpack NEO developer tool sources

 While Activity 1 - Download and install Visual Studio 2017 Community Edition integrated development environment (IDE) is completing, proceed to download and unpack the following 2 NEO Project projects to help you save time.